A Local's Take on Orchha: 10 Years Living Among the Ruins

 What would you tell someone who's never heard of Orchha?

-Imagine Jaipur, but if Jaipur had stopped growing in the 1700s.
-That's Orchha.
-The palaces are the same era, the same style — Rajput architecture with Mughal influence.
-But Jaipur became a city of 4 million.
-Orchha stayed at 12,000.
-So the monuments are surrounded by fields, rivers, and quiet.
-You can hear birds in Jehangir Mahal.
+Picture Jaipur, but frozen the moment it stopped growing in the 1700s.
+Same era, same style — Rajput architecture with Mughal influence.
+Where Jaipur swelled into a city of 4 million, Orchha stayed at 12,000.
+So the monuments here sit ringed by fields, rivers, and quiet.
+You can hear birds inside Jehangir Mahal.
 In Jaipur's palaces, you hear traffic.

 Why do tourists skip Orchha?

-Because it's between two famous places — Delhi and Khajuraho — and people rush through.
-The train stops at Jhansi, which is ugly and chaotic, and tourists think "this area must be terrible" and get back on the train.
-They don't know that 18km away there's a medieval town frozen in time.
+Because it sits between two headliners — Delhi and Khajuraho — and most people rush the gap.
+The train stops at Jhansi, which is ugly and chaotic, and travellers assume the whole region must be the same and stay on board.
+What they miss: 18km away, a medieval town frozen in time.

-Also, we have no marketing.
+There's no marketing to correct them, either.
 No tourism board website.
 No Instagram influencers.
 Orchha sells itself by word of mouth, and words travel slowly.

 On the Monuments

-Everyone says Jehangir Mahal, and yes, it's incredible.
-132 rooms, turquoise tiles, the rooftop — spectacular.
-But my favourite is Chaturbhuj Temple.
-It was built to house the Ram idol that ended up in Ram Raja Temple instead.
-So it's this enormous temple with no god inside.
-Just empty space and echoes.
-Climb to the top — the stairs are dark and steep — and you get a 360-degree view of the entire Orchha plain.
+Everyone points to Jehangir Mahal, and rightly so — 132 rooms, turquoise tiles, a rooftop that earns every step.
+But the quiet stunner is Chaturbhuj Temple.
+It was built to house the Ram idol that ended up in Ram Raja Temple instead, so it's an enormous temple with no god inside — just empty space and echoes.
+Climb the dark, steep stairs to the top for a 360-degree view of the entire Orchha plain.
 On a clear morning, you can see for 30 kilometres.

 Sunrise at Jehangir Mahal.
-The light hits the east-facing facade and turns the stone pink.
-Nobody is there — maybe one photographer.
-Then sunset at the cenotaphs on the river.
-The reflection in the Betwa is...
-I've seen it a thousand times and it still makes me stop walking.
+The light hits the east-facing facade and turns the stone pink, and you'll share it with one photographer at most.
+Then sunset at the cenotaphs on the river, where the reflection in the Betwa stops even the people who've seen it a thousand times.

 On Tourism